 What Problems May be Associated with an Orbital Fracture?

-All patients with blunt trauma to the eye and eye socket should undergo an complete eye exam to make sure the eye was not damaged during the trauma.
+All patients with blunt trauma to the eye and eye socket should undergo a complete eye exam to make sure the eye was not damaged during the trauma.
 Sometimes the eye, muscles that move the eye, and orbital fat will become stuck, or entrapped, in the fracture.
 If this happens patients will develop double vision and may have severe pain and nausea.
-Additionally, fracturestypically increase the size of the orbit and after the initial swelling resolves the eye can sink back into the orbit (enophthlamos).
+Additionally, fractures typically increase the size of the orbit and after the initial swelling resolves the eye can sink back into the orbit (enophthalmos).
 Most patients will discover they have an orbital fracture after they undergo a computed tomograph (CT) scan.

 How are Orbital Fractures Repaired?

 Depending on the size of the fracture it may need to be repaired to release entrapped orbital fat and muscle, relieve double vision, or prevent a sunken eye.
-Repair of orbital fractures is accomplishedthough small incisions on the inside of the eyelids and placement of an orbital implant (typically a very thin sheet of plastic, high density porous polyethylene) to cover the fracture.
+Repair of orbital fractures is accomplished through small incisions on the inside of the eyelids and placement of an orbital implant (typically a very thin sheet of plastic, high-density porous polyethylene) to cover the fracture.

 What is a ZMC Fracture?